Alfresco/alfresco-ng2-components/.devcontainer/README.md

    ```

 3. Rebuild the container.
 If the host pubring is mounted, signing should work
   without export/import.
-If it is not mounted, the `postStartCommand` imports
+If it is not mounted, `postStartCommand` imports
   `.git/signing.pub` when available.

 The helper auto-selects `gpg2`/`gpg` based on where your key is visible, which